 Looking to improve code quality, maintainability, or team collaboration?
-Discover how Test Driven Development (TDD) can be your ally in 2023!
+Discover how Test Driven Development (TDD) can be your ally!

 More...

 Test Driven Development (TDD) is no stranger to anyone in the software development dimension.
-But what does TDD mean, exactly, and how relevant is it in 2023?
-This article aims to delve into the ever-evolving concept of TDD, its approaches, examples, and relevance, particularly in Agile and Java environments.
+But what does TDD mean, exactly, and how relevant is it?
+This article explores the dynamic nature of TDD, its approaches, examples, and relevance, particularly in Agile and Java environments.
 Understanding how TDD complements our Testing Pyramid or integrates with Shift-Left Testing can help us grasp its current and future significance.

 What Does TDD Mean?